danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 ## TODO

-* briefly explain seeding local with larger than usual volumes (eg: 100,000 recipes), point to demo project for specific techniques
-  * also mention to disregard "weird" recipe titles, this was done to generate more variety and uniqueness
 * explain how to extract explain analyze output from rails console, or psql session (also link to my other post `Efficient Database Queries in Rails: A Practical Approach`)
 * explain the explain/analyze output to show where most of time is being consumed (possibly visualize with tool mentioned in my other pg perf post)
 * aside about tsvector and other `ts...` terms, link to my other post on pg fts `Roll Your Own Search with Rails and Postgres: Search Engine`